isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 <br>

 **14. How do I make payment when I receive the Notice of Offer of Composition?**<br>
-Payment can be made using the Self-Automated Machines (S.A.M).
-Please refer to the [user guide](/files/page1.pdf).
+Payment can be made via our [E-Services](https://eservices.mlaw.gov.sg/rom/) portal.